SitePen/dstore/docs/Collection.md

 #### `forEach(callback, thisObject)`

-Iterates over the query results.
+This iterates over the query results.
 Note that this may be executed asynchronously and the callback may be called after this function returns.
 This will return a promise to indicate the completion of the iteration.
 This method forces a fetch of the data.

 #### `fetch()`